 Craig: does anyone else want to have a stab at that?

 Chris: I totally agree with Barakat.
-I mean you can’t … in a situation where you’ve got floods or fires and you’ve got infrastructure down … i mean, people can’t keep their mobile phones charged.
-Or they’ve lost their mobile phone so you just can’t get around not having cash.
-And actually, interestingly the Commonwealth Government is one of the biggest users now of the real-time payments platform so that they can deliver emergency payments through the Reserve Bank.
-And I think it’s Services Australia to recipients very very quickly.
-Now, if it’s sitting in the bank and they can’t get to it that’s not great but then the banks were actually working with each other and between each other to support communities and they were actually getting cash into the communities.
-So, there’s ways around it.
-I mean these are exceptional circumstances so I don’t think we can plan our whole payments future around when there’s fires and floods but I think the question is really valid because they do happen and when they do happen we need to have a way of being able to coordinate so people can still carry on and leave them do the things that they need to do and actually recover from the trauma that …whatever the flood and the fire has actually caused.
+I mean, you can’t … in a situation where you’ve got floods or fires, and you’ve got infrastructure down … I mean, people can’t keep their mobile phones charged.
+Or they’ve lost their mobile phone, so you just can’t get around not having cash.
+And actually, interestingly, the Commonwealth Government is one of the most significant users now of the real-time payments platform so that they can deliver emergency payments through the Reserve Bank.
+And I think it’s Services Australia to recipients very, very quickly.
+Now, if it’s sitting in the bank and they can’t get to it, that’s not great, but then the banks were actually working with each other and between each other to support communities, and were actually getting cash into the communities.
+So, there are way around it.
+I mean, these are exceptional circumstances, so I don’t think we can plan the future of our whole payment around when there are fires and floods, but I think the question is valid because they do happen, and when they do happen, we need to have a way of being able to coordinate so people can still carry on and leave them to do the things that they need to do and actually recover from the trauma that …whatever the flood and the fire have actually caused.

 Craig: very, very interesting situation, isn’t it?
-How we think we’re advancing and then something comes along to sober us up, doesn’t it?
-So, the next question is about cbdc so will the use of cases of cbdc such as programmability, offline anonymity create a demand for CBDC to not only compete with cash but also the existing payments infrastructure and payments behemoths like Visa and MasterCard?
+How do we think we’re advancing, and then something comes along to sober us up, doesn’t it?
+So, the next question is about cbdc so will the use of cases of cbdc such as programmability, and offline anonymity, create a demand for CBDC to not only compete with cash but also the existing payments infrastructure and payments behemoths like Visa and MasterCard?

 Phillip: I might start.
 Nikesh could pick up the rest.
-So the answer is yes, but not now! so, all of the Visa, MasterCard are looking at that.
-It just doesn’t have the scale, the inter-connectivity required at this point in time plus it’s somewhat theoretical.
-We didn’t talk about this earlier Nikesh.
-But the base technologies are not clear.
-Most people lead to the assumption it’s all on blockchain … actually many of the pilots are not.
+So the answer is yes, but not now!
+So all of the Visa, and MasterCard are looking at that.
+It just doesn’t have the scale, the interconnectivity required at this point in time, plus it’s somewhat theoretical.
+We didn’t talk about this earlier, Nikesh.
+But the base technologies are not transparent.
+Most people lead to the assumption it’s all on blockchain … actually, many of the pilots are not.
 Most of them are not.
-The technology’s got a long way to go but clearly it’s getting the attention of Visa and MasterCard.
+The technology’s got a long way to go, but clearly, it’s getting the attention of Visa and MasterCard.
 One day but I don’t … I think I could be brave enough to say, not in the short-term.
 Nikesh, you might want to be a bit more controversial than me.

 Nikesh: yeah, look, I 100% agree.
 It’s going to take a while… but rest assured, outside of the US, everyone’s got their eyes set on the American schemes.
 They feel that there’s too much concentration.
-A lot of the policies that they’re implementing in Australia and elsewhere, even if it’s not explicit… you know, are directed to opening that up.
-Look, you know, Mark Hesse put some really good points in the Q&A. Cards, I agree with you Phillip, they’re so far ahead is going to take ages to catch up.
-And the other thing is, that a Mastercard and Visa and AMEX to some extent have been innovating like crazy in payments.
-They’re all over this and so… you know, before you know … we get a CBDC, they’re probably painted the idea.
-So, you know I wouldn’t be surprised if they’re part of that future world but in a different way than they are now.
-But absolutely, look, I think… you know, the target for CBDCs are the payment systems, are these sorts of things.
+A lot of the policies they’re implementing in Australia and elsewhere, even if it’s not explicit… you know, are directed to opening that up.
+Look, you know, Mark Hesse put some really good points in the Q&A. Cards, I agree with you, Phillip.
+They’re so far ahead is going to take ages to catch up.
+And the other thing is that Mastercard and Visa and AMEX, to some extent, have been innovating like crazy in payments.
+They’re all over this, so… you know before you know … we get a CBDC, they’ve probably painted the idea.
+So, I wouldn’t be surprised if they’re part of that future world but in a different way than they are now.
+But absolutely, look, I think… you know the target for CBDCs are the payment systems, these sorts of things.
 But it will take time.

-Barakat: I would like to add one thing though.
-Definitely something in FIS’ radar, we’re actually accepting and selling cryptocurrency and digital currencies in our new core banking system.
-Another example of something that we’re investing a lot on.
+Barakat: I would like to add one thing, though.
+Definitely something on FIS’ radar; we’re actually accepting and selling cryptocurrency and digital currencies in our new core banking system.
+Another example of something that we’re investing a lot in.
 Because we do believe that this is coming… this is happening.
-I don’t think, and that’s my opinion and that is something that is still in testing.
+I don’t think, and that’s my opinion, and something still in testing.
 It is something that countries are seriously thinking about.
 It will happen.
-How much … rather, how fast will it will happen? that’s the question but definitely digital currencies for for countries is coming in the future.
-Something that we have an investment to.
+How much … instead, how fast will it happen?
+That’s the question, but definitely, digital currencies for countries are coming in the future.
+Something that we have an investment too.

 Craig: thank you, I think we might be almost at the end.
 Let’s try one quick one then.
-There’s one here about biometric payments… so in Brazil they’re pioneering biometric payments for MasterCard.
-What do you think the future for signing or approving who you are as far as your payment is concerned for what digital wallets? does anyone want to comment on that?
+There’s one here about biometric payments… so in Brazil, they’re pioneering biometric payments for MasterCard.
+What do you think is the future of signing or approving who you are as far as your payment is concerned for digital wallets?
+Does anyone want to comment on that?

 Phillip: we’re already doing it.
 So, my iPhone … biometric authorisation… it’s my card.
 Sure you do the same Chris with yours.
-My Apple watch it’s already happening it’s just integrating a new factor.
+My Apple watch it’s already happening; it’s just integrating a new factor.
 There will be more and more of this.
-I do worry about just getting some of that tech right but it’s already happening.
+I worry about getting some of that tech right, but it’s already happening.
 There will be more of this in the future.

 I hope you have enjoyed the conversation and that you take away some interesting and valuable information on Payments trends and the future of Payments solutions.
-It was great hosting our amazing speakers today; Nikesh, Phillip, Barakat and Chris, thank you for imparting your wisdom.
+It was great hosting our excellent speakers today; Nikesh, Phillip, Barakat and Chris; thank you for imparting your wisdom.

 Pam: Wow.
 Well, that was fantastic.
 I hope everyone listening tonight enjoyed the conversation.
-I know that I will walk away with a lot of new information and a better understanding of Payments and I hope you all will as well.
-If you have any additional questions or would like more information on the subject we discussed today, please feel free to contact me directly.
+I know that I will walk away with a lot of new information and a better understanding of Payments, and I hope you all will as well.
+If you have any additional questions or want more information on the subject we discussed today, please contact me directly.
 I’m always around.
-We are planning our next event and we hope that it’s going to be face to face next time.
+We are planning our next event, and hope it will be face-to-face next time.
 So, watch this space; we will be in touch with more information shortly.
-Don’t hesitate to make contact with anyone of our team here at Liberty IT to talk about your business payments implementation or technology problems; we can help and we would be happy to assist you.
-Liberty is also always looking for great talent to join our ever growing team, so don’t be shy.
-Fell free to make contact with any one of us at the organisation.
+Don’t hesitate to make contact with anyone in our team here at Liberty IT to talk about your business payments implementation or technology problems; we can help, and we would be happy to assist you.
+Liberty is always looking for great talent to join our ever-growing team, so don’t be shy.
+Feel free to make contact with any one of us at the organisation.
 We’d be happy to talk to you about career opportunities.
-We would like to thank everyone for joining us today from our audience and for the excellent questions that you posed to our speakers.
-Thank you to our Liberty team who help stage the events.
-Of course to Craig for moderating the discussion and John Dimitropoulos, our CEO who has conceived and sponsored every single event that Liberty IT has hosted todate.
+We would like to thank everyone for joining us today from our audience and for the excellent questions you posed to our speakers.
+Thank you to our Liberty team, who help stage the events.
+Of course, to Craig for moderating the discussion and John Dimitropoulos, our CEO, who has conceived and sponsored every event that Liberty IT has hosted to date.
 And the biggest thank you, a HUGE thank you to our speakers Nikesh, Phillip, Barakat and Chris.
 Thank you very much for your insights.
-We look forward to inviting you all for our next event.
-It is going to be around “Core Banking Systems” and it will take place in August and our team are currenlty working on all-star panellist cast.
+We look forward to inviting you all to our next event.
+It is going to be around “Core Banking Systems”, and it will take place in August our team are currently working on an all-star panellist cast.
 Thank you again, Have a wonderful evening.
 See you next time